 Walk around and imagine how medieval people used to live here.
 People in folk clothing, horses and carriages, street markets with locally made products, merchants, farmers, smiths, kids, and ladies are going on about their everyday lives—a lovely place to quiet down and get inspired.

-If you want to immerse yourself even more into this fantasy setting, there’s an annual Horror and Fantasy Film Festival called ‘Luna Plina’ (meaning Full Moon) is held every summer in this village.
+Suppose you want to immerse yourself even more in this fantasy setting.
+In that case, there’s an annual Horror and Fantasy Film Festival called ‘Luna Plina’ (meaning Full Moon) held every summer in this village.

-A breathtaking natural landscape formed by the Danube river, with exceptional biodiversity.
+This is one of those places to visit in Romania that is truly breathtaking.
 This is where the notorious European river, the Danube, flows into theBlack Sea.
+This natural landscape was formed by the Danube river, with exceptional biodiversity.
 It’s home to more than 300 species of birds and around 50 types of freshwater fish.

-Acres and acres of swamps, canals, marshes, wetland, channels, and small lakes with rich flora and fauna are unique.
+Acres and acres of swamps, canals, marshes, wetlands, channels and small lakes with rich flora and fauna are unique.
 No wonder it’s been a UNESCO World Heritage site since 1991.
-The easiest way to reach the Danube Delta is to travel to Tulcea and buy the ferry tickets from there.
+The easiest way to reach the Danube Delta is to travel to Tulcea and buy ferry tickets.

 Churches Of Moldavia

 Fagaras mountains are called the “Alps of Transylvania.”
-This mountain group has the highest peaks in Romania (2500m), and it’s part of the Southern Carpathian mountain range.
+This mountain group has the highest peaks in Romania (2500m) and is part of the Southern Carpathian mountain range.